 .:The Papessa (II):.

 Members of the Papessa (so named for the High Priestess card that inspires them) often go unseen by the other Arcana, though unlike the Hermitage, it's not because they are reclusive.
 Instead, it is that their dedication to a singular obsession keeps them from being as social as most.
 The Papessa are dedicated to the advancement of knowledge, all knowledge, rather than specifically magic.
 Throughout history, they have worked closely with humans, taking on roles as teachers, mentors, inventors and philosophers.
 They encourage humans to develop their own intellectual potential whilst at the same time growing their own personal libraries.
 While it is believed that most of the Papessa do this for beneficent reasons, it is theorized that other Papessa wish to fuse science and magic, which if done, would make them the most powerful of all Arcana and the new ruling class of mages.
-There is always a suspicion that the Papessa elite are close to mastering Transdimensional Alchemy, though none of them would ever admit to the fact.
+There is always a suspicion that the Papessa elite are close to mastering incredible and forbidden magics, though none of them would ever admit to the fact.
 They are indeed, one of the most secretive of Arcana, and their libraries are rarely shared.
 Papessa have a tendency to get "lost" in their research, an an intellectual project, puzzle, or task has been known to so consume one's attention that they have fallen ill due to thirst, starvation, or exhaustion.
-Many, though not all, Papessa have gravitated towards the newly formed Adepts of Ada, finding in their technological preoccupation with technology and AI a kindred thirst for knowledge.

 .:The Justice (XI) aka Battlemages:.

 Once considered to be nearly extinct, the Order of Hermetic Justice have their roots as the mages who accompanied great kings into battle, increasing the abilities of their forces from afar.
 However, when the Burning Times came, the Order changed.
 No longer were there kings to assist.
 Instead, they worked in increasing their own martial prowess, and blending it seamlessly with their magic.
-Eventually, they sought out the Cu Chulainn to learn the secrets of the great magical fae weapons.
+Eventually, they sought out the Cu Chulainn of Avalon to learn the secrets of the great magical fae weapons.
 Although they were not able to reproduce those, the Justice were able to develop the Schildar.
 My sacrificing one of their magics permanently into the ink used to create the Schildar, which takes the form of a tattoo, they instead get a significant boost to strength, speed, or resilience.
 The Schildar allows accomplished Justice mages to go toe to toe in battle with such infamous creatures as vampires and shifters.
 During the Victorian Era, the Justice re-formed as the Order of Hermetic Justice under the auspices of the Council of Thebes who in return for an oath of loyalty installed them as the law enforcement arm of the mages as a whole.
-They are extremely loyal both to the Council and to any Coven they join, and there are said to be NO rogue Justice.
-(The other Justice pretty much just show up and kill them if they go rogue.)
+They were extremely loyal both to the Council and to any Coven they joined.
+However, now, on Juniper, they must find new causes to be loyal to, and many have taken up with factions that show respect for that loyalty, often in the form of credits.

-For each level of the Schildar, the Justice picks one of the three traits, Strength, Speed, or Resilience/Endurance to significantly increase.
-For comparison, the Schildar promotes them to being /almost/ as fast as a normal vampire, /almost/ as strong as a shifter, and /almost/ as resilient as a Cyborg or Underkin.
+For each level of the Schildar, the Justice picks one of the three traits, Strength, Speed, or Resilience/Endurance to significantly increase, though they may choose each only once.
+(For instance, you could take Speed first, then Strength, then Resilience/Endurance).
+For comparison, the Schildar promotes them to being /almost/ as fast as a normal vampire, /almost/ as strong as a shifter, and so forth.
 Buying levels of the Schildar costs the same as buying a magic and is a casted magic.
 Only one level of the Schildar may be active at a time, but may be applied at the beginning of the day.
 If you have the Schildar active before entering a scene, noting what trait you have active in your titler is requested.
 To change traits mid-scene, the Schildar must be re-cast.
 Like illusion, you do not have to do the RP for this every time, just simply note in your titler which trait is currently cast.)
 The Schildar counts as a casted magic for the purposes of total casted magics.

 .:The Onmyoji (I):.

-It might be strange to think that of the mages, the Arcana of "The Magician" seems to terribly under-represented.
-By the onset of D13, this Arcana was gone, rumor having said that they had died out long ago.
+It might be strange to think that of the mages, the Arcana of "The Magician" seemed, for a long time, to be under-represented.
+By the onset of the 20th century Earth time, this Arcana was gone, rumor having said that they had died out long ago.
 This was patently untrue.
 The Onmyoji did not die out.
 They were suppressed.
 And not by some malicious entity, but by their own hand.
-Long ago, the bloodline of the Onmyoji appeared in Asia, concentrated mostly in India, China, and quite heavily in Japan.
+Long ago, the bloodline of the Onmyoji appeared in Asia, concentrated mostly in India, Korea, Thailand, China, and quite heavily in Japan.
 It is from Japan that they take their standard name, mostly because that is the place where they rose to the most power and became the most organized.
 They became standards at the Imperial Court, and within noble families, trusted advisors who conducted unseen magical wars to assist their patrons (and themselves) to grow in power.
 However, with the age of the industrial revolution approaching science became at odds with "superstition".
 The Onmyoji began to worry that they might become the victims of purges similar to those of their European brethren ages earlier, with the Inquisition.
 As such, they had their bloodline sealed.
 It was rendered dormant and undetectable in their children, and their children's children.
-Many believe that this was a power beyond what the Onmyoji themselves could achieve, and that they, in the end, had to get help from the Fae to complete the sealing.
-What was traded to the Fae, for they do nothing for free, in return for this favor...nobody knows.
+Many believe that this was a power beyond what the Onmyoji themselves could achieve, and that they, in the end, had to get help from a more powerful race or entity to complete the sealing.
+What was traded to that entity in return for this favor...nobody knows.
 However, recently, the Onmyoji bloodlines have begun to re-awaken...and with a vengeance.
-After becoming connected to their past as all mages are, they have begun to seek out the local Covens, in order to train and reconnect.
-But many of them report dreaming of a strange and distant land, with magical features and peoples, one that matches no known Earthly realm.
-The Onmyoji are best known for enslaving the Yokai to do their bidding, through the use of Calligramancy, through a spell known as "Taming the Fifth Element" (not related to the movie of the same name).
+After becoming connected to their past as all mages are, they sought out the local Covens, in order to train and reconnect.
+Many of them report dreaming of a strange and distant land, with magical features and peoples, one that matches no known Earthly realm.
+The Onmyoji are best known for enslaving the Yokai to do their bidding, through the use of Calligramancy, and a spell known as "Taming the Fifth Element" (not related to the movie of the same name).
 This spell has, unfortunately, been lost to time....for now.
-But, as this was a source of immense power for them, it's certain they'll be trying to recover it.
+But, as this was a source of immense power for them, it's certain they'll be trying to recover it as they venture forth on Juniper.

 The Onmyoji are powerful, but also limited.
 Because of the Imperial laws surrounding their lives in the past, they developed only certain magics, Calligramancy, and Onmyodo.
 Onmyodo is a combined Elemental magic.
 It allows you to manipulate all four elements, Water, Wind, Fire and Earth, instead of learning each individually.
-However, only two of these may be used in any one spell, and while it would not be as draining as someone who had those two Elemental Magics separately, it will still be draining (about half as draining to use two elements instead of one).
+However, only two of these may be used in any one spell.
 An Onmyoji can start with either Full Onmyodo (four elements).
 Or they can start with Calligramancy and Half Onmyodo (two elements), though they must specify which two elements upon taking.
 Full Onmyodo costs 12 xp for level 2, and 24 xp for level 3.
 Half Onmyodo costs 10xp for level 2, and 20xp for level 3.
 They may learn other magics over time at the usual rates.
 They can not start with any other magics or magic combinations.
 Note also that the Onmyoji are just awakening, and should take into consideration that they are probably still learning their magics.
+Onmyoji can forego Calligramancy and Onmyodo at the start and take two other magics, but get Onmyodo and Calligramancy later.

 Oh, Fortuna.
 The Mages of Fate are rare, and many Mages believe that this Arcana has been cursed since the days of the Dephic Sybil.
 They are an elusive group and little has been written on them in the annals of history.